GMontaque/project1-st-nazaire-raid/README.md

 - To inform users about the raid and share the history
 - To show the men who took part and what they endured
-- breakdown why the raid happened
+- breakdown why the raid happened and how it happened through different media

 **What are the needs of our users and how do we address them?**

-- Be able to find out information about the raid
+- Be able to find out information about the raid easily
 - Understanding the raid in more detail
-- User should feel they have a better understanding about the raid
+- User should feel they have a better understanding about the raid after going through the site

-**What is the customer**
+**how the site meets the needs of user and buiness**

-- A person with an interest in ww2
+- A person with an interest in ww2 and famous battle can go through and abosirbe information
+- there are further links to even more information
+- images ahve been added so people can visual the battle as well as reading ti
-- Content needs to be easy to read and digest nothing to heavy
+- Content is easy to read and digest but provide all the detail requuire

 ## Features